Star Trek homeSkip to main content

 What’s the deal with this supposedly tasty beverage, anyway?
 Well, you see, it’s like this: Take Mountain Dew, then add a heaping helping of kelp.
 That’s right, every bottle of Slug-o-Cola contains up to 43% algae.
 There’s nothing quite like a drink you have to chew, amirite?
 Oh, and did I mention it turns your teeth green?
 Yeah.
 It’s got that going for it, which is nice.

-Slug-o-Cola makes its television debut in the sixth-season Star Trek: Deep Space Nine episode “Profit and Lace” as one of the many libations Quark foists upon unsuspecting customers.
+Slug-o-Cola makes its television debut in the sixth-season Star Trek: Deep Space Nine episode “” as one of the many libations Quark foists upon unsuspecting customers.
 However, it was actually introduced nearly a year earlier in the pages of Legends of the Ferengi, a collection of stories and anecdotes revolving around the renowned (or is that “infamous?”)
 Ferengi Rules of Acquisition.
 Penned by the show’s executive producer, Ira Steven Behr, and fellow writer Robert Hewitt Wolfe, the book contains a number of bits and bobs of Ferengi lore which eventually made their way into the series, and is as close to a definitive guide into Ferengi society as we’re liable to get.

 Seriously, just eat anti-matter.
 You’ll be better off.